All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 Iowa residency is not required, but all applicants must have attended an adult education prep course prior to testing, and passing the Iowa practice test (available through the state’s Adult Education and Literacy Programs) is also required.
 All Iowa HiSET testing sites and prep classes are listed on this page.

-Louisiana is using the HiSET exam for its HSE (high school equivalency) testing program.
+Louisiana is using the GED and HiSET exams for its HSE (high school equivalency) testing program.
 In Louisiana, you must be at least 16 years old, but for 16, 17, and 18-year-olds, there are strict eligibility requirements.

-Test-takers 16–18 years old must be enrolled in a WorkReady U program or a state-approved LA “Options” program and take the official HiSET Practice Test and score at least “prepared” or “well-prepared” on this test.
+Test-takers 16–18 years old must be enrolled in a WorkReady U program or a state-approved LA “Options” program and take the official HiSET or GED Practice Test and score at least “prepared” or “well-prepared” on the HiSET practice test or in the “green” zone on the GED Ready test.
 Just click on the appropriate links on this website for free HiSET video lessons and practice tests or for information about financial aid.

-From 19 years on, there are no extra requirements (though taking the OPT -Official Practice Test- is recommended) except, of course, that applicants don’t hold a secondary education degree and are not registered for another school program.
+From 19 years on, there are no extra requirements (though taking the OPT -Official Practice or GED Ready Test is recommended).
+Applicants cannot already hold a secondary education degree or be registered for another school program.